-Phase Points Description 0 - 0.5 New or very good condition - very high level of remaining service potential.
-1 - 1.5 2 - 2.5 Not new but in very good condition with no indicators of any future obsolescence and providing a high level of remaining service potential.
-Aged and in good condition, providing an adequate level of remaining service potentia No signs of immediate or short-term obsolescence.
-3 - 3.5 Providing an adequate level of remaining service potential but there are some concern over the asset's ability to continue to provide an adequate level of service in the short medium term.
+Phase Points Description 0 - 0.99 New or very good condition - very high level of remaining service potential.
+1 - 1.99 2 - 2.99 Not new but in very good condition with no indicators of any future obsolescence and providing a high level of remaining service potential.
+Aged and in good condition, providing an adequate level of remaining service potential.
+No signs of immediate or short-term obsolescence.
+3 - 3.99 Providing an adequate level of remaining service potential but there are some concern over the asset's ability to continue to provide an adequate level of service in the short to medium term.
 May be signs of obsolescence in short to mid-term.
-4 - 4.5 Indicators showing the need to renew, upgrade or scrap in near future.
+4 - 4.99 Indicators showing the need to renew, upgrade or scrap in near future.
 Should be reflected by inclusion in the capital works plan to renew or replace in short-term.
 Very low level of remaining service potential.
-At intervention point.
+5 6 - End of Life At intervention point.
 No longer providing an acceptable level of service.
-If remedial 5 - 5.5 action is not taken immediately the asset will need to be closed or decommissioned.
-6 - End of Life Theoretical end of life.
+If remedial action is not taken immediately the asset will need to be closed or decommissioned.
+Theoretical end of life.